octokit/octokit.objc/README.md

 makes this process somewhat complex.

 Whenever the user wants to sign in, present your custom UI.
-After the form has been filled in with a username and password (and perhaps server, for [GitHub Enterprise](https://enterprise.github.com) users), you can attempt to authenticate.
+After the form has been filled in with a username and password (and perhaps a server URL, for [GitHub Enterprise](https://enterprise.github.com) users), you can attempt to authenticate.
 The pattern is very similar to [making a request](#making-requests), except that you receive an `OCTClient` instance as